huuhieunguyen/egreenbin-api/README.md

 If you would like to contribute to this project, please fork the repository and make a pull request.

+## Other References

+Here is the reference to other components of our whole project: https://github.com/GDSC-UIT/eGreenBin

 ## Authors

 - ******************************Nguyen Huu Hieu******************************